ulaura/on-off-button/README.md

 ## About
 This is a small React app that allows users to click a button on or off.<br />
-I built this specifically to practice using and changing the state, along with playing with changing the styling.
+I built this specifically to practice using and changing the state along with playing around the styling.

 ## Check It Out
 This app is hosted on GitHub Pages at [https://ulaura.github.io/on-off-button/](https://ulaura.github.io/on-off-button/).